thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 ## Why is Express useful?

 There are many server-side web application frameworks for Node.js that you can download with NPM.
-However, Express is currently the most popular server-side because it's easy to learn and has a large community of plugins.
+For example, Express, hapi, koa.js, Nodal, Sails.js, and Meteor just to name a few.
+With over 6 million downloads per month, Express is the one of the most popular frameworks because it's fast, unopinionated, and minimalist.
+Additionally, Express has [good documentation](http://expressjs.com/en/4x/api.html), has a large community of plugins, and is used by both large and small companies.

 ## How do you create an HTTP server with the `express` module?